TroyLaPolice/European-Neolithic-Expansion/README.md

 						{
 							do
 							{
-								distance = sample(x = c(movement_distances), size = 1, replace = T, weights = c(movement_distance_weights));
+								// This samples from a vector of movement distances based on the probability that they move this distance distance = sample(x = c(movement_distances), size = 1, replace = T, weights = c(movement_distance_weights));
-								radian_angle = runif(1, 0, 2*PI);
+								// Next we need to calculate the x and y coodinates radian_angle = runif(1, 0, 2*PI);
 								coordiates = c(cos(radian_angle) * distance, sin(radian_angle) * distance) / northern_slowdown_effect;
-								pos = individual.spatialPosition + coordiates;
+								// Next we can reset the position pos = individual.spatialPosition + coordiates;
 							}
 							while (!p1.pointInBounds(pos) | p1.spatialMapValue("map_object", pos) == 0.0);